HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 # Run the label function on the binary mask image
 instance_seg = label(semantic_seg)

-# Add the result to out viewer
+# Add the result to the viewer
 viewer.add_labels(instance_seg)
 ```
 ![](fig/instance_segmentation_wrong.png){